Select Page

 Nomination Process

-• If the heroic act or service meets criteria, the department nominator completes the Governor’s State Employee Medal of Valor Special Act/Special Service Award Nomination (CalHR-012).
+• If the heroic act or service meets criteria, the nominator completes the Governor’s State Employee Medal of Valor Special Act/Special Service Award Nomination (CalHR-012).

 • The CalHR Merit Award Program reviews the nomination for completeness.
 If necessary, additional documentation is requested.